williamdemeo/ds644-spring2023/projects/Project0/README.md

 ### How to Submit your Solutions

-After you have tested your program and you are happy with the result, upload **only** your modified `Main.scala` file to Gradescope for the assignment called "Mini-project A".
+After you have tested your program and you are happy with the result, upload **only** your modified `Main.scala` file to Gradescope for the assignment called "Project 0".

 *Do not upload any other files for this assignment!
 Only upload your modified `Main.scala` file.*